 Jaison, our host at the Maison explains the intricacies of transportation in India.
 “The buses are on a tight schedule, they have to move ma’am.
 Maybe take the train back…that’s the only way to see India.”
 I make a note to check the train schedule.

-Pondicherry, the French interpretation of Puducherry (meaning new settlement), has two distinctive quarters in the old city, the Tamil and the French.
-We’re in the Tamil quarter, from the predominant population originating in Tamil Nadu, the state that surrounds the Union Territory of Pondicherry.
-This was once referred to as ‘black town’, settled alongside the French quarter in the late 1600’s.
+Pondicherry, the French interpretation of Puducherry (meaning new settlement), has two distinctive quarters, the Tamil and the French.
+We initially stay in the Tamil quarter.
+Originating from the Tamil population, the state surrounding the Union Territory of Pondicherry, it was once referred to as ‘black town’.
+It was settled alongside the French quarter in the late 1600’s.

-The Tamil quarter developed around its five Hindu temples, countless small pagodas and the Grand Bazaar.
-This is where the highest caste of Hindus the Brahmins lived, as well as the businessmen who controlled large-scale trade, the Chettiars.
+The Tamil quarter developed around five Hindu temples, countless small pagodas and the Grand Bazaar.
+This is where the highest caste of Hindus, the Brahmins, lived as well as the businessmen who controlled large-scale trade, the Chettiars.
 Maison Perumal had been the home of a prominent Chettiar family, the Sunder Iyers, for more than one-hundred years.
-The family were bankers and cotton traders, and lived in a multi-generational fashion – framed sepia photos line the corridors and hint at their privileged lifestyle.
+The family were bankers and cotton traders and lived in a multi-generational fashion – framed sepia photos line the corridors and hint at their privileged lifestyle.

-Sam John, the hotel’s manager greets us, meticulous in starched white cotton.
-He points out the finely carved pillars that elegantly frame the courtyard.
-“This family traded in Burma and so returned with Burmese teak.
+Sam John, the hotel’s manager greets us.
+Meticulous in starched white cotton, he points out the finely carved pillars that elegantly frame the courtyard.
+“This family traded in Burma, so returned with Burmese teak.
 This is a large courtyard, sixteen pillars, fitting for a prominent Chettair mansion.”

 It seems we’re sitting in the men’s courtyard, the women’s is the smaller one, close to the kitchen.
 They share similiar architectural features; red-oxide tile flooring for colour and open air wells for ventilation and light.
 In fact the age-old concept according to the Vaastu Shasta (the traditional Hindu system of architecture), each house must posses an open courtyard to honour the auspicious link between the five elements – the courtyard also bustled with family gatherings.

 We experience the concept of thinnai first hand as we’re invited onto a verandah as we pass by a quaint bungalow early Sunday morning.
 Two sister-in-laws are chatting as they shell peas for mid-day lunch.
 Like us, one of the ladies is also visiting from Bangalore.
-We comment on the chaotic streets that we’ve escaped from – we breath in the healthier air of peaceful Pondicherry.
+We comment on the chaotic streets that we’ve escaped from.
+We relish breathing the healthier air of peaceful Pondicherry.

 The chain of hotels has non-negotiable principles of preserving the nation by honouring local heritage.
 Cgh hotels are restored to preserve their heritage and architecture.
 Sam had told us, “Respecting the past, all the hotels have adopted the local culture and way of life, paying homage to traditional modes of living, nature, architecture and heritage.”